rust-lang/nomicon/src/atomics/seqcst.md

 only scoped to a single atomic rather than the whole program.

-Other than an edge case involving `SeqCst` mixed with weaker orderings (detailed in the next section), _S_ is primarily controlled by the happens before relations in a program: this means that if an action _A_ happens before an action _B_, it is also guaranteed to appear before _B_ in _S_.
+Other than an edge case involving `SeqCst` mixed with weaker orderings (detailed in the next section), _S_ is primarily controlled by the happens-before relations in a program: this means that if an action _A_ happens-before an action _B_, it is also guaranteed to appear before _B_ in _S_.
 Other than that restriction, _S_ is unspecified and will be chosen arbitrarily during execution.